 In 1986, the Emergency Medical Treatment & Labor Act came into fruition.
 This law ensured patients had access to emergency services regardless of their ability to pay or their citizenship status.
 Refusing emergency treatment to a patient when it is medically critical is a form of patient abandonment.

-A doctor can be held liable for medical malpractice if he or she operates outside the standard of care and a patient consequently suffers.
+You can hold a doctor liable for medical malpractice if he or she is negligent and you, the patient, consequently suffers.

 Ask yourself, “Would a similarly skilled medical professional have provided me with the same care and treatment under the same circumstances?”
 If the answer is no, and you’ve suffered harm because of sub-standard care, you may have a case for malpractice.

 A medical malpractice case requires you to first outline this standard of care.
 Second, you must prove the doctor “breached” this standard of care and acted negligently.
-An expert attorney can help paint a picture of how the care provided to you was substandard.
+An expert attorney can help paint a picture of how the care was substandard.

 Patient Abandonment Damages And Compensation

-Here are just some results of a doctor’s negligence:
+Here are just some potential results of a doctor’s negligence: